 In order for a derivatives market to initiate, market participants need to consider (and agree upon) the numerous conventions that underpin the said derivative.
 The DWS embarked upon a process to deliberate on and summarise a set of recommended conventions.
 The results of these deliberations are presented in this white paper together with reasons for the articulated selections.

-This working paper should serve as a resource for market participants to consider when using the South African Overnight Index Average (ZARONIA) rate in the specification of derivative contracts.
-It is not meant to prescribe, mandate, or limit the ways in which they can transact based on their needs and requirements.
-The specific recommendations herein should serve as an underpin for on-the-run overnight indexed swap (OIS), which are interest rate swap derivatives that reference the new ARR and will in future be quoted on screens and/or via interbank broking agents.
+These recommendations should serve as an underpin for on-the-run overnight indexed swap (OIS), which are interest rate swap derivatives that reference the new ARR and will in future be quoted on screens and/or via interbank broking agents.